rtharayil/certify-me.github.io/_blog/CertifyMe_Digital_Credential_Management_Overview.md

 URL to instantly verify the authenticity and details of the credential, ensuring complete trust and transparency.

-###  How does CertifyMe handle updates to credentialing standards and regulations?
+<li>  How does CertifyMe handle updates to credentialing standards and regulations?</li>

 CertifyMe stays abreast of the latest developments in credentialing standards and regulations.
 Our platform is designed to be flexible and adaptive, allowing